rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/3-using-the-sdk-to-deploy-a-sale-example-with-opcodes.md

       rainSDK.VM.op(rainSDK.Sale.Opcodes.VAL, 0),
     ]),
   ],
+  // these will be auto calculated in later versions of the VM and so won't be needed
   stackLength: 1,
-  argumentsLength: 0  // this will be auto calculated in later versions of the vm };
+  argumentsLength: 0
+};
 ```